isuckatlinux/isuckatlinux.github.io/_posts/2022-01-18-nodeblog-writeup.md

 We have to test also nosql inyection.
 [PayloadAllTheThings][attp] have some exploit to bypass login form.
 We are going to use burpsuite to intercept the response and modify the fields on the forms.

-If we input random logins we hace the response Invalid Username, but if we set in the username field admin and in the password random text we get Invalid Password, so we have a method to get users.
+If we input random logins we have the response Invalid Username, but if we set in the username field admin and in the password random text we get Invalid Password, so we have a method to get users.
 Now we can try bypass the password with nosqli.
 ```bash
 {"user": "admin", "password": {"$ne": null}}